 The cross and the empty tomb stand at the center of the Christian faith and therefore, Christ’s resurrection is central to everything in the Christian life.
-It is the ultimate eschatological event.
 By raising Jesus from the dead, God set in motion the final overthrow of death itself.
-Think clock ticking.
-Hour glass sands falling, and its just a matter of time.
-The resurrection of Jesus is the promise of our resurrection from the dead.
+The resurrection of Jesus is the promise of the resurrection from the dead for every one who trusts in His Name.
 Because He lives, we shall also live.